 - Share a range of feeling words regularly to become more comfortable with expressing feelings.

-- Practice “I-statements” on more challenging problems and with a range of issues including friendship conflicts.
-Then, when in a heated moment, gently remind them, “What might an I-statement sound like right now.”
+- Practice “I-messages” on more challenging problems and with a range of issues including friendship conflicts.
+Then, when in a heated moment, gently remind them, “What might an I-message sound like right now?”

 - Practice deep breathing to help calm down when you have spare moments together like while waiting in line, driving in the car, and at bedtime.